martindiphoorn/NextNote/tutorial.md

 This is for testing only.

 Because we are going to use rest services we will encounter CORS exceptions.
-To prevent this we need to prepare spring boot for it.
+To prevent this we need to prepare Spring Boot for it.

 So we add another config class called WebConfig.java with the following contents: